ftonneau/texture.kak/README.md

 (combinations which depend both on the terminal and on the chosen font).
 Outside of this narrow range, the letter K that the logo represents will look distorted.

-Texture **eliminates these problems** by:

-- relying only on plain ASCII characters.
-- allowing the width/height ratio of the logo to be adjusted.
+Texture **eliminates these problems** by relying only on plain ASCII characters and allowing the width/height ratio of the logo to be adjusted.

 The texture splash screen can be used on a light or dark background, depending on your current colorscheme.